luster/carrier-pigeon/README.md

 # TODO

-1. Consider replacing HashMap<user_id, PriorityQueue<Notification>> with SQLite or another database, depending on needs for scaling.
+1. Consider replacing `HashMap<user_id, PriorityQueue<Notification>>` with SQLite or another database, depending on needs for scaling.
 2. Enable the ability to "read" a notification and only display unread notifications.
 3. Enable the ability to update a notification's message.

 # Limitations

-TODO
+1. Right now, the database is not persisted after the server is stopped since it is stored internally as a HashMap.
+This can be mitigated by replacing the "database" with a real database, perhaps a NoSQL database since the data is not too complex or relational.
+2. Under a simple threaded load test, creating a notification and randomly reading another user's notifications produced 11 active threads on average at a time.
+It handled 10000 requests in 20 seconds, or roughly 500 requests per second.
+If too many requests were made, the server would refuse further connections.
+This could be mitigated by changing the database to a NoSQL database and putting duplicate servers behind a load balancer.